Wilhelm Furtwängler: Herbert von Karajan

 The Nazi leaders searched for another conductor to counterbalance Furtwängler.
 A young, gifted Austrian conductor now appeared in Nazi Germany: Herbert von Karajan.
 Karajan had been a member of the Nazi Party since 1935, and was much more willing to participate in the propaganda of the new regime than Furtwängler.

-Furtwängler had attended several of his concerts, praising his technical gifts but criticizing his conducting style; he did not consider him a serious competitor.
-However, when Karajan conducted Fidelio and Tristan und Isolde in Berlin in late 1938, Göring decided to take the initiative.
-The music critic Edwin von der Nüll wrote a review of these concerts with the support of Göring.
-Its title, "The Karajan Miracle", was a reference to the famous article "The Furtwängler Miracle" that had made Furtwängler famous as a young conductor in Mannheim.
-Von der Nüll championed Karajan saying, "A thirty-year-old man creates a performance for which our great fifty-year-olds can justifiably envy him".
-Furtwängler's photo was printed next to the article, making the reference clear.
+Furtwängler had attended several of Karajan's concerts, praising his technical abilities but criticizing his conducting style.
+At the time, Furtwängler did not view Karajan as a serious competitor.
+However, this perception changed when Karajan conducted Fidelio and Tristan und Isolde in Berlin in late 1938.
+Göring, recognizing an opportunity, decided to take the initiative.

+The music critic Edwin von der Nüll, with Göring's support, wrote a review of these concerts titled "The Karajan Miracle," a deliberate reference to the famous article "The Furtwängler Miracle" that had catapulted Furtwängler to fame as a young conductor in Mannheim.
+Von der Nüll enthusiastically championed Karajan, declaring, "A thirty-year-old man creates a performance for which our great fifty-year-olds can justifiably envy him."
+To drive the comparison home, Furtwängler's photograph was printed alongside the article, making the reference unmistakable.

-The article was part of a broader attack made against Furtwängler.
-The Nazi press criticized him for being "a man of the Nineteenth century" whose political ideas were obsolete and who did not understand and accept the new changes in Germany.
-The situation became intolerable for Furtwängler.
-He obtained from Goebbels a pledge to cease these attacks.
+The article was part of a broader campaign targeting Furtwängler.
+The Nazi press denounced him as "a man of the nineteenth century" with outdated political ideas, accusing him of failing to understand and accept the "new order" in Germany.
+The relentless criticism became unbearable for Furtwängler.
+To address the situation, he obtained a pledge from Goebbels to put an end to the attacks.

-However, Furtwängler's position was weakened: he knew that if he left Germany, Karajan would immediately become the conductor of the Berlin Philharmonic.
-It was the beginning of an obsessive hate and contempt for Karajan that never left him until his death.
-He often refused to call Karajan by his name, calling him simply "Herr K".
-Hitler's opinion was that even if Furtwängler was infinitely better than Karajan as a conductor, it was necessary to keep Karajan "in reserve" since Furtwängler was "not politically trustworthy".
+However, the episode significantly weakened Furtwängler's position.
+He realized that if he were to leave Germany, Karajan would immediately be appointed conductor of the Berlin Philharmonic.
+This realization marked the beginning of an intense and enduring hatred and contempt for Karajan, which persisted until Furtwängler's death.
+He often refused to refer to Karajan by name, instead calling him simply "Herr K."

+Hitler, for his part, expressed the opinion that while Furtwängler might be the better conductor, it was essential to keep Karajan "in reserve."
+This was because Furtwängler was deemed "not politically trustworthy."